hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/chrome/extentions/openai/popup.md

 #  Please provide the relevant JavaScript/TypeScript code
 #  (popup.js, or similar) to generate meaningful tests.

-# Example (Illustrative - Replace with actual code):
+# Example (IlluStartive - Replace with actual code):
 # Assuming a popup.js file like this:

 # (example popup.js)